ericy98/employee-tracker/README.md

 [_Video Walkthru_](https://drive.google.com/file/d/1JDbOb6guJJbErGGdCTgC0ZWYCh-dNKOc/view)

 ## Description:
-A program that tracks a companys roles, departments, and employees and features the ability to update each.
+A program that tracks a company's roles, departments, and employees and features the ability to update each.

 ## Installation:
 * download node.js